CGJackson/Compi/README.md

-# ComplexValuedNInt
+# Kumquat
-Performs efficient complex valued numerical integration of real varaibles.
+Performs efficient complex valued numerical integration of real varaibles in python.

 Essentially a thin wrapper for the C++ Boost numerical quadriture package